yutachaos/terraform-aws-athena-alb-logs/README.md

 ## Description

-Terraform module that creates an athena named query of CREATE TALBE for ALB log analysis.
+Terraform module that creates an athena named query of CREATE TABLE for ALB log analysis.

 ## Usage
 See [examples](./examples "directory").